EEEManchester/MallARD_Pixhwak/README.md

 # MallARD_Pixhwak
 This repository is about controlling the thrusters in MallARD via MAVROS using Pixhawk4.
 Two tasks needs to be completed.
-First is to compile the custom firmware for Pixhawk4 named Audusub and flash it onto Pixhawk4.
+First is to compile the custom firmware for Pixhawk4 named Audusub and flash it onto Pixhawk 4.
 The second is installation of MAVROS and MAVLINK.
-The two submodules in this repository contain the instruction and source files of Ardusub firmware and MAVROS.
+The two submodules in this repository contain source files of ythe custom Ardusub firmware and MAVROS.

 # Required hardware
-* pixxhawk 4 flight controller
+* Pixhawk 4 flight controller
 * PC running ununtu 18.04 and ros melodic
 * Joypad (ps4)
-* usb cables
+* USB cables
-* Thrusters, speed controllers and batterys for testing
+* Thrusters, speed controllers and batteries for testing

-## 1. flash pixhawk 4 with custom firmware - Autopilot_MALLARD
+## 1. Flash pixhawk 4 with custom firmware - Autopilot_MALLARD
 ArduPilot MALLARD (AP-M) is a customised ArduPilot firmware for MALLARD.
 It is built based on the current stable ArduSub release (ArduSub-4.0.3).

 AP-M provides a *Custom* frame configuration adapted to the thruster allocation used on MALLARD.
 This frame configuration allows higher level motion command input such as *move_forward*, *turn_left*, etc. AP-M also provides two new frame configurations, i.e. *Joystick PWM Control* and *ROS PWM Control*, which enables sending a PWM signal directly to each individual motor by pushing a joystick or publishing a ROS topic, respectively.
 The *ROS PWM Control* frame assumes thruster allocation is dealt with within ROS.